The elements of diversity

 Our people are our greatest asset.
 We live in an increasingly diverse world and we want to engage our employees to build and sustain a culture that is welcoming, respectful and inclusive of all people.
 Our efforts toward this goal include recruitment activities; the formation of Employee Resource Groups; and publication of a Diversity Calendar.

 Leaders must posses the ability to strive toward an environment that fosters diversity and cultural competence.
-Our work here is in improving the diversity in our leadership levels, and to increase the cultural competence of our leaders through training, and community engagement.
+Our work here is in improving the diversity in our leadership levels, and to increase the cultural competence of our leaders through training and community engagement.

 Legacy is serious about its commitment to the community and is a dedicated community partner.
 We want to actively build strong partnerships with our community partners, and to authentically engage the communities we serve through community needs assessment; supplier, vendor, procurement and contracting programs; community outreach; employee volunteerism; and community donations.

-Provide culturally competent care
+Deliver culturally competent patient care

 Cultural competency is the ability to interact successfully with people from various ethnic and/or cultural groups.
 Cultural health beliefs and language barriers can have a profound impact on the provision of health care.
 Understanding someone's cultural background helps in creating an individual and comprehensive plan of care for the patient.
 Our efforts towards this goal include interpreter services; physical access evaluation; health literacy; and surveying patient satisfaction with our cultural competency.